 Unemployment Insurance Administrative Records Request

 The Child Support Noncustodial Parent Employment Demonstration (CSPED) study will collect information on unemployment insurance (UI) benefit receipt and wage records.
-The CSPED evaluation team will coordinate with state unemployment insurance administrative staff to collect these data.
+To collect these data, the CSPED evaluation team will coordinate with state unemployment insurance administrative staff and federal Office of Child Support Enforcement staff administering the National Directory of New Hires.
 The reference period for the data requested will be October 2011 through the most recent month for which processed data are available at the time of the data request.
 Data will be transferred to the CSPED evaluation team following all appropriate confidentiality procedures for handling sensitive data.